 In the digital game domain, Warren [4] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources to vertices.
 By his definition, resources are dimensions of the game state which are quantifiable, while actions are rules of the game that allowed the conversion of one resource to another.
 Consalvo [5] presents a more formal approach based on metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
 Playtracer [6] proposes to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.

-Besides [4], which is superficially described in a blog, the other two methods are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
+These three methods are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
 However, Consalvo [5] presents a template for analysis, acting as guidelines to how the analysis should be done.
 Meanwhile, the Playtracer [6] is more interested in identifying player’s strategies by visually analyzing play traces instead of using queries.

 Another method that analyzes a story in the field of interactive storytelling [7] was presented in [8].
 This method organize the story using PNF networks [9], representing the temporal structure of the events that make up the plot.
 This structure can also be used in the generation of new events to the story, but is restricted to temporal coherence between the game events, without providing insights of positive or negative reinforcements.

+Lastly, there is Game Analytics [10] from Unity3D [11], which allows visualizing game data as heat maps directly on the scene.
+This identifies bottlenecks and hotspots, underused, and overused areas of the game.
+It also measures the game retention rate, where players are stopping playing, and how the game progression develops.

 Provenance